micahchoo/khattamicah.online/_notes/What is Innovation for India.md

 ---

-(disclaimer: From 2018.
+(disclaimer: A piece from 2018.
 Lots of unsubstantiated claims and I don't agree with quite a few of these anymore and many of these points I can articulate much better now)

 ## Scope